Why Nursing?

 Nursing Program Student Manual

-Information in this Nursing Program Student Manual will be reviewed periodically by the Nursing Faculty.
-It is the responsibility of the student to be aware of policy changes, additions, or deletions.
-All students enrolled in the Nursing Program are expected to adhere to the policies, procedures, and guidelines in effect for the current semester.
+Information in this Nursing Program Student Manual will be reviewed periodically by the Nursing faculty.
+It is the responsibility of the student to be aware of policy changes, additions or deletions.
+All students enrolled in the Nursing program are expected to adhere to the policies, procedures, and guidelines in effect for the current semester.
 This Nursing Program Student Manual and the CCAC Student Handbook should be read carefully as the information they contain is essential for your success at the college.

 View 2024 Nursing Program Student Manual